marcelocmachado/BrazilianFootball/BR_Football.md

 | 2020   | 536       | 408       | 944        | 56.77966102 | 43.22033898 |
 | 2021   | 483       | 359       | 842        | 57.36342043 | 42.63657957 |

-We can notice that in **ALL seasons** the teams playing home are responsible for the majority of the golas scored.
+We can notice that in **ALL seasons** the teams playing home are responsible for the majority of the goals scored.

 ### Average of Home and Away goals across all seasons